insaneinthemembrane/Insanecoin-v2/README.md

 # An extra 7.5 million insane #

 <p>There is circa 7.5 million insane to decide about what to do with.
 This is the money left over after all swaps have been undertaken.
 Under Trumpinsane 6.5 million had stood unused in 1 account.
-It seems that a different more adventeroius strategy should be decided by all stakeholders on what to with that extra insane.
+It seems that a different more adventerous strategy should be decided by all stakeholders on what to with that extra insane.
 It is NOT, the property of any single individual.
 If it disappears into different accounts it has been taken. </p>

 ----